Dedicated to Excellence in Health Care Management

 Labor Benchmarking

-The typical workplan consists of:
+The typical work plan consists of:

-2. Complete AMS Benchmarking Data Collection Form: Hospital provides actual and/or budgeted workload statistics, FTEs and worked and paid hours.
+• Complete AMS Benchmarking Data Collection Form: Hospital provides actual and/or budgeted workload statistics, FTEs and worked and paid hours

 Typical initial implemented savings range from 2-4% of total labor expense.
 Additional labor savings can be achieved by a more detailed review of outlier cost centers through a department operational diagnostic, detailed department review, and/or workflow analysis.